nofil-zahid/nofil-zahid/README.md

 Passionate Developer | Turning Ideas into Reality
 -------------------------------------------------

-I am a passionate Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js) with additional expertise in Java and Flutter.
+I am a passionate Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js) with additional expertise in MySQL.
 With experience, I excel in building dynamic, user-friendly web applications and efficient backend systems.
-Currently, I work at DIT GCU, where I develop scalable web solutions, manage relational databases and linux based servers.
-My recent projects include GCU LMS App, I developed where I work, and DineDynasty as my M.A.D.
-Semester Project.
+Currently, I work at DIT GCU, where I develop scalable web solutions, manage databases and servers.
+My recent projects include GCU LMS App.
 I am dedicated to continuous learning and staying updated with the latest industry trends.
 I thrive in collaborative environments and am always eager to connect with fellow professionals and explore new opportunities.

 * 🌍  I'm based in Lahore
 * ✉️  You can contact me at [chmnofilzahidofficial85p@gmail.com](mailto:chmnofilzahidofficial85p@gmail.com)